websitefingerprinting/dockersetup11/README.md

 Search and install ``Tampermonkey`` extension and load the script `closeAfterLoad.js` in this repository in tampermonkey.

 ### 3. Pass torrc configuration to TBB 11
-The biggest change in TBB 11 is that it will overwrite the items in `Browser/TorBrowser/Data/Tor/torrc` if **this item can be found in the browser's configuration
-(i.e., any setting found in the GUI or in `about:config`).**
+The biggest change in TBB 11 is that it will overwrite the items in `Browser/TorBrowser/Data/Tor/torrc` after every launch if **this item can be found in the browser's configuration (i.e., any setting found in the GUI or in `about:config`).**
 Therefore, to have a customized torrc, we should take advantage of [AutoConfig](https://support.mozilla.org/en-US/kb/customizing-firefox-using-autoconfig)